dotnet/dotnet-console-games/Projects/Sudoku/README.md

 ## Notes

 At the top of the **[source code](Program.cs)** you will see compiler directive(s):
-- `#define DebugRandomMazeGeneration`: Uncomment this directive and you can watch the sudoku generation algorithm step-by-step.
+- `#define DebugAlgorithm`: Uncomment this directive and you can watch the sudoku generation algorithm step-by-step.

 ## Dependencies